 Try not to embarrass the attendee

 Most Important

 The most crucial thing to remember is to never be afraid to seek help if things are out of control or if someone is hurt.
 If necessary call 911.
+See something, say something.